Automorphism groups of affine varieties and their Lie algebras: Introduction

+An \emph{ind-group} $\G=\varinjlim A_i$ is an ind-variety with a group structure such that the group operations are morphisms of ind-varieties.
+An ind-group is connected if and only if it is curve-connected, see \cite[Remark 2.2.3]{FuKr18}.
+The connected component $\G^0$ of the neutral element in an ind-group $\G$ is an open and closed normal ind-subgroup, see \cite[Proposition 2.2.1]{FuKr18}.
+In the case where $\G$ is the inductive limit of algebraic groups $A_i$, where $A_i$ is a closed subgroup of $A_{i+1}$, we say that $\G$ is \emph{nested}.
+This special case is considered in Section \ref{sec-4}.

-The ind-group $\Aut(X)$ carries a Zariski ind-topology.
-A subset $S\subset \Aut(X)$ is closed if $S\cap A_i$ is a Zariski closed subset of $A_i$ for each $i$.
-A closed algebraic subset of $A_i$ defines an algebraic family of automorphisms of $X$; such families were studied in \cite{Ram64}.
+The group of regular automorphisms $\Aut(X)$ is an affine ind-group, see e.g. \cite[Theorem 5.1.1]{FuKr18}.
+A closed algebraic subset of $A_i$ defines an algebraic family of automorphisms of $X$; such families were studied in \cite{Ram64}, see also \cite[Section 3.3]{FuKr18} and \cite{Pop14}.

-A faithful action of a linear algebraic group $G$ on $X$ defines an embedding of $G$ onto an algebraic subgroup of $\Aut(X)$.
-Any such subgroup is a closed algebraic subset of some $A_i$.
+A subgroup $G\subset\Aut(X)$ that is a closed algebraic subset of some $A_i$ has a natural structure of an algebraic group.
+It will be called an \emph{algebraic subgroup} of $\Aut(X)$.
+Since $\Aut(X)$ is an affine ind-group, any algebraic subgroup of $\Aut(X)$ is an affine algebraic group.
+A faithful action of a linear algebraic group $G$ on $X$ defines an isomorphism of $G$ with an algebraic subgroup of $\Aut(X)$.

 Given an ind-group $\G=\varinjlim A_i$, the tangent space $T_e\G=\varinjlim T_eA_i$ carries a natural structure of a Lie algebra denoted $\Lie(\G)$, see \cite[p.~189]{Sha81}, \cite[Proposition 4.2.2]{Kum02} and \cite[Sec.
 1.9 and 2.1]{FuKr18}.